 The Meet Market is the highlight of the conference for many, especially the exhibitors.
 Here you’ll catch all the booths and exciting displays from companies, along with running into plenty of fellow affiliates and/or advertisers just browsing the event.
 It runs for all 3 days of the conference – and that still won’t be enough time to take it all in!

 This year’s edition will once again take place at the New York Marriott Marquis, right in the heart of Manhattan.

-The organizers have reserved a block of rooms from 27 July – 2 August.
-Rooms are available until Monday, 17 July (unless they disappear first).
-You can get a discount by booking through the conference portal, but act fast – rooms will fill up quickly.
+The organizers have reserved a block of rooms there – you can get a discount by booking through the conference portal, but act fast, as rooms will fill up quickly.

 - Top of the Strand (great meeting place!)

 - The Highline

 - The Golf Club at Chelsea Piers

 In addition, our interactive map of the city shows you exactly where everything in this guide can be found.
 Download it on your phone before you arrive!